 They’re living the content and becoming more deeply involved in learning about it than if they were passively trying to absorb the information.
 On teacher appreciation day this year, I received an email from a student that included this:

-This method of student-centered classroom management helps everyone involved.
+This method of student-centered classroom management helps everyone involved, even you.
+The quality of work you receive from your students will blow you away.
 Who wants to see cookie-cutter work over and over again when grading?
+This really allows them to lean into their strengths, challenge their weaknesses, and enjoy what they’re doing in class.

 Though we may wish to see consistent concepts, it is a breath of fresh air to see the student creativity come forth with the understanding of those concepts.
 They get an idea and run with it without the restraints of what their work “has” to look like.